kashiiitech/FastHostelReservation/README.md

 ## Contact Information

-If you have any questions, suggestions, or issues, feel free to reach out to us.
+If you have any questions, suggestions, or issues, feel free to reach out to me.
 We value your feedback and are here to help.

 - Project Maintainer: **Kashif Ali**
 - Email: kashiiitech@gmail.com